Issue Date: January 2024

-The Company expectations and standards are communicated through the supply chain to set the standard of operation.
-It is the Company’s ethos to build strong relationships with the supply chain to understand their policies and compliance and assess the potential risks.
+The Company expectations and standards are communicated throughout the supply chain to set the standard of operation.
+It is the Company’s ethos to build strong relationships with the supply chain to understand their policies and compliance to assess any potential risks.
 The Company’s supplier approval process incorporates a review of controls undertaken by the supplier to assess compliance.

 Our suppliers are made aware of the Policies and are required to adhere to the same standards.